flowdock/hubot-deploy-status/README.md

 Usage
 -----

-For app that's configured with name `example` and has environments `staging` and `production`, you can say
+For app that's configured with name `example-app` and has environments `staging` and `production`, you can say

 ```
-hubot deploy-status for example in staging
+hubot deploy-status for example-app in staging
 ```

 and the response will be something like